jason2134/SignSync/README.md

 Imagine you have lost your voice—how will you express your thoughts and communicate with those around you?
 This is a daily dilemma for the D/HH community.

 While sign language is widely used within the D/HH community, over 95% of the hearing population is unfamiliar with it, leading to communication barriers in schools, workplaces, and social settings.

-Video conferencing tools such as Google Meet or Zoom provide powerful communication capabilities, but none of them provided support for sign language translation features.

 As part of an inclusive future, SignSync empowers the D/HH community by allowing their expressions to be translated in real time and understood by everyone in a video call.

+While tools like Zoom and Microsoft Teams excel in text and voice communication, they lack built-in support for real-time sign language interpretation.
+That’s the gap we’re aiming to bridge.

 ## 🚀 Features
 🤟 Real-time Sign Language Recognition